Joy in Nobel winner Malala's hometown, though some Pakistanis decry her

 Elsewhere in parts of Pakistan, her arrival was met with outright hostility from those who accuse her of building a career abroad by painting a negative picture of her homeland.

-In the eastern city of Lahore, a group of private schools staged a protest with teachers and their students chanting "I am not Malala", some wearing black armbands.
+In the eastern city of Lahore, a group of private schools staged a protest on Friday with teachers and their students chanting "I am not Malala", some wearing black armbands.

 The organizer of the protest, Kashif Mirza, said dozens of private school chains participated and teachers told students in classes "that Malala does not represent true Pakistan".